Azure/azure-kusto-splunk/README.md

 1. A Splunk instance with the required privileges to install and configure add-ons.
 2. Access to an Azure Data Explorer cluster.
-3. A Splunk Addon Builder installed and configured.

 ### Step 1: Install the Splunk Addon for Azure Data Explorer
-1. Download the Splunk Addon for Azure Data Explorer from the Splunkbase website or obtain it from the Splunk Addon Builder.
+1. Download the Splunk Addon for Azure Data Explorer from the Splunkbase website.
 2. Log in to your Splunk instance as an administrator.
 3. Navigate to "Apps" and click on "Manage Apps."
 4. Click on "Install app from file" and select the downloaded Splunk Addon for Azure Data Explorer file.